- 15 Tips For Sprucing Up Your Resume In 30 Minutes Or LessPosted 2 days ago

 4 Healing Tips For The Broken-Hearted Job Seeker

-Someone once told me a corporation was a nasty thing to fall in love with – because it will NEVER love you back.
+Someone once told me a corporation was a nasty thing to fall in love with—because it will NEVER love you back.
 This is something every job seeker should realize.

-The rules of loyalty in the work force are changing.
+The rules of loyalty in the workforce are changing.
 No one can deny that.
 However, knowing this doesn’t change the pain of getting laid off or let go.
 It hurts.
 It can wound.

-Each of us reacts in one of two ways, either by getting mad and hating the company we used to love, or by blaming ourselves in what can be called a state of numbness.
+Each of us reacts in one of two ways: either by getting mad and hating the company we used to love, or by blaming ourselves in what can be called a state of numbness.

 These wounds deserve every bit of healing we have.
-However, because our financial situation may depend on sweeping the pain aside and getting another job as quickly as possible, we might need a strategy of getting past this stage.
+However, because our financial situation may depend on sweeping the pain aside and getting another job as quickly as possible, we might need a strategy for getting past this stage.

 1. Stop The Story